Scunthorpe United F.C.: 2011–2022: The final Football League years

-They finished the 2011–12 season in 18th place with 52 points.
-With the Iron struggling in the following season, Brian Laws returned after a six-year absence, but was unable to stop the club's slide back into League Two, with relegation confirmed on the last day of the next season.
+Scunthorpe finished the 2011–12 season in 18th place on 52 points.
+With the Iron struggling in the following season, Brian Laws returned to the club as manager, but was unable to stop the club's relegation back into League Two on the last day of the following season.
 At the end of the 2012–13 season, the then chairman Steve Wharton stepped down from his position with immediate effect.
 Businessman Peter Swann was appointed as his successor on 24 May 2013.

-Laws was sacked in November 2013 and was replaced by Russ Wilcox who oversaw a 28-game unbeaten run, which broke the all-time football league record.
-The unbeaten run was ended with a defeat at Exeter City, on the same day Scunthorpe achieved instant promotion back to League One.
+Laws was sacked in November 2013 and was replaced by Russ Wilcox, who oversaw a 28-game unbeaten run that broke the all-time football league record.
+The unbeaten run ended with a defeat at Exeter City, on the same day Scunthorpe achieved automatic promotion back to League One.
 However, Wilcox could not sustain momentum into the following season and was sacked in October 2014.
-The club eventually finished 16th.
+The club finished 16th in League One.

-After narrowly missing out on the play-offs on goal difference in the previous 2015–16 campaign, the Iron finished in third, having never been outside the top six during the season.
+After narrowly missing out on the play-offs on goal difference in the 2015–16 campaign, the Iron finished in third in 2017, having never been outside the top six during the season.
 In the play-off semi-final, Scunthorpe lost 3–2 to Millwall.
 In the 2017–18 season, Scunthorpe finished in 5th place but lost 4–2 on aggregate against Rotherham United in the play-off semi-finals.
+In 2017, the club appointed former international cricketer and Scunthorpe player Sir Ian Botham as president, replacing John Godfrey.

 Scunthorpe were relegated at the end of the 2018–19 season in 23rd position.
 Due to the impact of COVID-19, the 2019–20 season was terminated early and decided on a points per game basis, placing Scunthorpe 20th.
 In 2020–21, the majority of fixtures were played behind closed doors; Scunthorpe finished 22nd, after not winning any of their final ten fixtures, avoiding relegation by three points.

 On 31 March 2022, with the Iron bottom of League Two and 10 points from safety, chairman Peter Swann announced his resignation with immediate effect.
 On 15 April 2022, Scunthorpe lost 3–0 at Leyton Orient and were relegated from League Two, ending a 72-year spell in the Football League.
 The club's final league game was a 7–0 hammering away at Bristol Rovers, leaving the Iron bottom of the table with just 26 points.